 A. A permanent magnet is a magnet that can not be turned off as in an electro-magnet.
-All neodymium magnets are permanent (always atracting)
+All neodymium magnets are permanent (always attracting)

 Q. What is rare earth and where does it come from?

-A. Rare earth is an ore dug from the earth, primarily in China that 15 metal chemical elements having atomic numbers of 57-71.
-You can find these elements near the bottom of the Periodic Table of the Elements in the lanthenides family.
+A. Rare earth is an ore dug from the earth, primarily in China that has 15 metal chemical elements having atomic numbers of 57-71.
+You can find these elements near the bottom of the Periodic Table of the Elements in the lanthanides family

 Q. Where is neodymium found?

 A. Neodymium used for making neodymium magnets is mined as an ore primarily in China.
 China is also where almost all of the processing into the neodymium alloy ( used for making neodymium magnets) is done.
 Neodymium alloy consists of Neodymium, Iron & Boron.
 Still in China, alloy for these really powerful magnets is shaped into the discs, cylinders, rectangles, spheres & more that we know as finished magnets.